mk-raghavan/MoodleExercise/README.md

 Section 6: String manipulation functions

 **Week 4: ◄Lab-04-Decision Making and Branching - if...else if and switch…case**
-Section 1: Week-04-01-Practice Session-CodingQuiz
+Section 1: Initialization of structures, Accessing structures Section 2: Week-04-01-Practice Session-CodingQuiz - Decision Making and Branching - if...else if and switch…case
-Section 2: Week-04-02-Practice Session-Coding
+Section 3: Week-04-02-Practice Session-Coding - Decision Making and Branching - if...else if and switch…case

 **Week 5:►Assessment-05-Decision Making and Looping - while and do…while**
 Section 1: Week-05-01-Practice Session-CodingQuiz